darloxflyer/fan-button-row/info.md

 Provides a means to program 3 preset speed percentage settings for fans selectable from a Lovelace button row.
+Now provides:
+* fan-percent-button-row
+* fan-status-button-row

 ## NOTE: You must be on Home Assistant V2021.3.X or higher to use this plug-in